History of Frying Pan Shoals Light Station

 The advent of Global Positioning Systems (GPS) and radar systems rendered the light tower obsolete, so the Coast Guard for all practical purposes abandoned the station in 2004 and officially retired the light station.

-Richard had the desire to preserve the tower.
-To generate a sustainable funding source, he converted it to a Bed & Breakfast adventure destination to cover the costs of updating, maintenance and minor repairs.
+Richard had the desire to restore, protect, and preserve the tower.
+To generate a sustainable funding source, he converted it to an adventure destination to cover the costs of updating, maintenance, and minor repairs.

-To learn more about how you can volunteer your time and talent to restore Frying Pan Tower, visit our volunteer page to learn more.
+To learn more about how you can volunteer your time and talent to restore Frying Pan Tower™, visit our volunteer page to learn more.